 The PBO’s physical location is also a plus.
 As the PBO is located within Australia’s Parliament House, staff have access to a wide variety of amenities including cafes, on-site childcare, recreational gym facilities, a post office and bank, free and secure car parking, the Parliamentary Library, and peaceful courtyards and gardens to be enjoyed.

 Thank you for considering a position with the Parliamentary Budget Office.
 You should begin by downloading the relevant information pack for the position you wish to apply for.
 The pack includes further detail on how to apply, the job description and the selection documentation.
 If you require specific information or clarification about the job, please speak with the contact officer.

 Selection criteria are based on the PBO's Non-SES Capability Framework.

 - the completed PBO job application cover sheet;

 - your current resume, and

 - your statement of claims against each of the listed selection criteria

-Once you have finalised your CV, statement of claims against the selection criteria and the application cover sheet, please e-mail your documents (by 11:59 pm on the closing date) to email@example.com.
+Once you have finalised your resume, statement of claims against the selection criteria and the application cover sheet, please e-mail your documents (by 11:30 pm on the closing date) to email@example.com.

-If you experience any difficulties submitting your application please e-mail the Recruitment Adviser on firstname.lastname@example.org or call 6277 9523.
+If you experience any difficulties submitting your application please e-mail PBO Recruitment on firstname.lastname@example.org or call 6277 9523.

-The Parliamentary Budget Office (PBO) offers three month placements to graduates who have been accepted into existing Australian Government department and agency graduate programs.
-The program is designed to give graduates exposure to the PBO's workd in supporting the Parliament.
+The Parliamentary Budget Office (PBO) offers three to six month placements to graduates who have been accepted into existing Australian Government department and agency graduate programs.
+The program is designed to give graduates exposure to the PBO's work in supporting the Parliament.
 The skills and knowledge graduates obtain through the program may assist in building the foundation for career progression and professional development.